wangeugene/Java/app/src/main/java/multithreading/Threads.md

 ### wait vs sleep

-wait: non-static method,should be only called from a synchronized context, will release the lock
+wait: non-static method should be only called from a synchronized context will release the lock
 sleep: static method, no need to be called from a synchronized context, won't release the lock

 ### notify vs notifyAll